salama/object-machine/appendix/sof.md

 ### Object

 Objects can bee seen as a hash, but must have a class.
-The notation is a little like a construction without the new.
+The notation is a little like a constructor without the new.
 For objects with less than 5 simple arguments:
 ```
     MemoryInstruction(:right => 1, :operand => 0, :pre_post_index => 1, :add_offset => 0, :position => 456)
 ```